 Prerequisite: Chemistry 102.
 This course is for science and sciencerelated majors.
 It introduces organic chemistry.
 The fundamental types of organic compounds are presented.
 Their nomenclature, classification, reactions, and applications are included.
 The reactions of aliphatic and aromatic compounds are discussed in terms of modern electronic theory.
-Emphasis is on reaction transition state theory, and organic synthesis.
+Emphasis is on reaction mechanisms, stereo-chemistry, transition state theory, and organic synthesis.
 Laboratory fee.

-CHEMISTRY (CHM) 202 ORGANIC CHEMISTRY II (3 LEC., 4 LAB.)
+ORGANIC CHEMISTRY II (3 LEC., 4 LAB.)

-Prerequisite: Chemistry 201.
-This course is for science and sciencerelated majors.
+related majors.
 It is a continuation of Chemistry 201.
 Topics include aliphatic and aromatic systems, polyfunctional compounds, amino acids, proteins, carbohydrates, sugars, and heterocyclic and related compounds.
 Instrumental techniques are used to identify compounds.
 Laboratory fee.